 Or in English: “Spin This, Sucker!”

-In December of last year, I published an article on E-Zine Articles, talking about the history of beef jerky.
+Several years ago, I published an article on E-Zine Articles, talking about the history of beef jerky.
+(That article can be found here on this website: Beef Jerky Article).
 Shortly after its publication, a ‘spun’ version of my article appeared, and for a brief time was displayed in the same query space on Google.

 This particular spun version, authored by ‘Katie’, was so hysterical that I couldn’t help but keep it!
 Furthermore, I have dubbed ‘Katie’ the official nom-d’plume of all poorly written or obviously spun content.

-Below are the two articles, side by side; my original on the left, and Katie’s version on the right.
-I have inserted extra spacing between paragraphs where needed, in an attempt to keep them somewhat side-by-side so you can cross reference between my original version, written in English, and the pirated version, written in Katie’s native language, Spinish.
+Below are the two articles, side by side; my original on the left, and Katie’s version on the right, in italics.
+On a mobile device, these may appear one atop the other.
+I have attempted to keep the paragraphs clustered, so you can more easily cross reference my original version, written in English, and the pirated version, written in Katie’s native language, Spinish.

 As always, enjoy!